MobilityData/gbfs/gbfs.md

 - lon             | Yes       | Longitude of the bike.
 The field value must be a valid WGS 84 latitude.
 See: http://en.wikipedia.org/wiki/World_Geodetic_System
 - is_reserved     | Yes       | 1/0 value - is the bike currently reserved for someone else
 - is_disabled     | Yes       | 1/0 value - is the bike currently disabled (broken)
-- purchase_url    | Optional  | A fully qualified and encoded URL where a user can rent this bike_id.
+- rental_url      | Optional  | A fully qualified and encoded URL where a user can rent this bike_id.
 This URL should be a deep link specific to this bike_id, and should not be a general rental page that includes information for more than one bike.
+The deep link should take users directly to this bike_id, without any prompts, interstitial pages, or logins.
+Make sure that users can see this bike_id even if they never previously opened the application.
+This is the same principle as the ["first click free"](https://support.google.com/news/publisher/answer/40543) experience for web sites.

 ### system_hours.json
 Describes the system hours of operation.
 A JSON array of hours defined as follows: